sorefoot/clus-devwks-2019/README.md

 **Add a phone:**

-Now you are ready to add a phone for Mr Lee.
+Now you are ready to add a phone for Mr Li.

 -   In the collection window, choose "Add new phone with new line".
     Select the Body window to set the variables for the new phone.